srisaiphanip/FIZI/README.md

 # Install dependencies
 npm install --legacy-peer-deps

-# Setup Environment Variables
+# Setup Firebase
-# Create a .env file in the root and add your Firebase config
+# Open src/services/firebaseConfig.ts and replace the 'firebaseConfig' object
+# with your own credentials from the Firebase Console.
 ```

 ### 3. AI Server Setup